-- Have one person create the exchange on Elfster (it only takes 5 minutes to set it up) and send out the sign up link.
-For the rest of the participants, signing up takes less than 5 minutes if you’re a first-time user and joining an exchange takes less than 2 minutes if you already have an Elfster account.
+- Have one person create the exchange on Elfster.
+It only takes 5 minutes to set it up.
+Then send out the sign up link.
+For the rest of the participants, signing up takes less than 5 minutes if you’re a first-time user.
+Joining an exchange takes less than 2 minutes if you already have an Elfster account.

 - You can even take turns every time you do a gift exchange.
 This way, nobody has to sit out the game because the website takes care of matching people in the group.

 - The site draws names, notifies everyone of who they received, provides your match’s address, etc. It basically takes out all of the headache stuff that would discourage someone from wanting to organize one of these exchanges.